The ominous fate of exomoons around hot Jupiters in the high-eccentricity migration scenario: -body simulations

 Another unforeseen outcome is the ejection of the planet from the system.
 In many cases, the planet-moon system effectively undergoes a three-body encounter with the primary star.
 This often leads to the prompt ejection of the moon and, in 9 simulations, even the ejection of the planet.

 The planet can also be scattered on an outward orbit, while the moon remains on an inner orbit around the primary star.
 However, the new orbit of the planet might be unstable due to the secondary star: in this case, it will be ejected from the system following a scattering with the secondary.
 This latter case is shown in the bottom-left panel of Figure~\ref{fig:outcome_example}.
-By this scattering mechanism, 10 moons-turned-planets migrate within 1 au from the primary star.
-Only in one case, the moon migrates via high-eccentricity tidal circularization (bottom-right panel of Figure~\ref{fig:outcome_example}).
+By this scattering mechanism, 10 moons end up as planets around the primary star on a orbit at less then 1 au.
+In one case, after becoming a planet, the moon migrates to a short-period orbit via high-eccentricity tidal circularization (bottom-right panel of Figure~\ref{fig:outcome_example}).